chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - **Margin causes adjacent `inline`** elements to overlap: If the margin is too big, inline elements would be pushed apart from each other, which may cause adjacent inline elements to overlap.
 - `inline-block`
   - Padding, margin & borders impact on flow of elements in a container
-    - Enlarging container: For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
+    - **Expanding container**: For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, expanding the container element.
 This is assuming the container doesn't have fixed dimensions.
-    - Overflowing container: If a container element has smaller dimensions than a child element, the child element will overflow the container and appear on top of the container.
+    - **Overflowing container**: If a container element has smaller dimensions than a child element, the child element will overflow the container and appear on top of the container.
   - Do `inline-block` elements always appear side by side if their width properties add up to 100%?
     - Two consecutive `inline-block` elements with a total width of `100%` may render side by side, but not necessarily.
     - To render side by side, you must account for any `whitespace` between the two elements, and must also account for their `border`s and `padding`; the left/right `margins` must be 0 in any case.